moonmaster9000/rpsApp/README.md

 ## Running the tests

 To run all of the tests, run `./build.sh`.
-Make sure you've first run `./setup.sh`
+Make sure you've first run `./setup.sh`.
+Note that the UI components are tested via a Chrome karma runner, so you'll need to install Chrome if you don't already have it on your computer.

 ## rps